Ademption, Avoidance of Ademption, and Abatement

 If any of the specific or general legatees die before the testator, then the property lapses and passes to the residual legatee.
 However, some states stipulate that the lapsed gifts go to the descendants of the legatees rather than to the residual legatees, unless the will directs otherwise.

 Unless provided otherwise, death taxes are apportioned among all legacies in most states, but some states charge death taxes to the residuary.
 The will should contain provisions for paying taxes on property passed outside of the estate process.

 If the testator, while still alive, transfers a specific gift to someone else rather than to the beneficiary designated in the will, or if the gift was destroyed, then the gift will not be part of the estate.
 Under the common law doctrine of ademption, there was an irrebuttable presumption that the testator intended to revoke the gift; hence, the gift is said to be adeemed, and the beneficiary gets nothing.

 The identity approach to ademption, applied in most jurisdictions, requires that the executor search the probate estate to see if the gift can be identified; if the gift cannot be found, then the property is considered adeemed.
-The court will generally not take extrinsic evidence to determine why the property cannot be found or what the intention of the testator was.
-This bright line rule is applied whether the transfer was voluntary or involuntary because it is efficient.
+The court will not consider extrinsic evidence to determine why the property cannot be found or what the testator intended.
+This bright line rule applies whether the transfer was voluntary or involuntary because it is efficient.
 This approach is rationalized because it would reduce administrative expenses and reduce fraud.
 The modern trend is to apply ademption to will substitutes as well, especially to living revocable trusts.

 Avoidance Of Ademption